 The RP should identify a router (RP router) “suitably close” to their ACCESS resources.
 The definition of “suitably close” is very site specific.
 Members of the NDTS team are available to help with this determination.

 The RP, possibly in conjunction with their campus and/or Internet2 connector (i.e., their regional network provider), needs to configure a VLAN from the RP router to the interface on the router that peers with Internet2.
 Note the VLAN tag value.
 Jumbo frames (9000-octet IP MTU) should be supported by the devices in the VLAN.

+The RP (or its campus or Internet2 connector) needs to set an ACL in OESS to allow access by the CONECT workgroup.

 The RP needs to pick IP addresses for the point-to-point connection between the RP router and the Internet2 router.
 Either public or private (ULA/RFC 1918) addresses will work, as will any convenient prefix length (for example, PSC and NCSA both use /127 and /31).
 Clearly, IPv4 needs to be configured; IPv6 is optional but recommended.